uzzielperez/Physics-for-Physics-Teachers/README.md

 ## Topics
 Suggested order of topics for HS level physics.
 If you only had an hour to learn physics, [Walter Lewin's Last Lecture](https://www.youtube.com/watch?v=4OyyWwpwxR8) could be your best bet.
+If you have an extra 10 minutes [Paul Hewitt's Conceptual Physics Workshop For Teachers](https://www.youtube.com/watch?v=jB6UBlzpklc) offers practical advice on teaching physics.

 -  Motion in One Dimension  <br>
 -  Vectors  <br>